 Hi, I am Sagar Sharma, a Research Engineer working on the forefront of topics such as tactile perception for robotic systems, improving robotics through novel one-shot learning approaches, applications of generative AI in robotic learning algorithms, developing SATO imitation learning approaches, and much more!
 Please feel free to explore my site to learn about the projects I am currently working on, as well as a selection of past projects!

-Currently, I am working as a member of Dr. Chung Hyuk Park's Assistive Robotics and Tele-medicine lab at The George Washington University, where we are working on developing the next generation of robotic learning algorithms.
+As a member of Dr. Park's Assistive Robotics and Tele-medicine lab, I am working on developing the next generation of robotic learning algorithms for humanoids.
 Prior to my work as a member of Dr. Park's lab, I have worked on a number of high impact projects.
 During my 1-year internship with Siemens Healthineers, I worked as a member of the Insights, Digitalization, and AI/ML Team, where I led R&D efforts for developing Clinical Decision Support systems.
 This work ranged from developing large-scale data pipelines for managing very large datasets to developing, prototyping, and evaluating a wide range of state-of-the-art machine learning systems.
 Particularly, this work focused on predictive modeling, risk analysis, generative modeling, and anomaly detection.
 My work with Siemens ultimately led to the filing of two international patents related to Clinical Decision Support.

 In my personal life, I love learning, fitness, and spending time with my family.
 If I am not reading papers or at the gym, you will probably find me spending time with my 11-year old German Shepherd, Simba!